pattonsgirl/CEG2350/Labs/Lab01/README.md

 You'll perform the actions given in the numbered list below.

+**In your lab template, write the command to do the task given next to the task itself.**

 Cite sources, if needed, about how you found out how to do certain actions.
 If you used generative AI as a source, include the platform and the prompt used.
 Add your citations notes to the section in your Lab Template.

 Start in your user's home directory.